General Electric Cutting Dividend in Half -- 3rd Update

 Continue Reading Below

-GE Chief Executive John Flannery lowered earnings targets for 2018 and cautioned that even in 2019 conditions would be difficult, especially in the company's biggest unit, GE Power.
-He laid out a future for three core businesses -- power, aviation and health care -- and said the company would look to shed smaller divisions such as transportation and lighting.
+GE Chief Executive John Flannery lowered earnings targets for 2018 and cautioned that even in 2019 conditions will be difficult, especially in the company's biggest unit, GE Power.
+He laid out a future for three core markets -- power, aviation and health care -- and said the company would look to shed smaller divisions such as transportation and lighting.

-GE is "going to be a smaller business, a simpler business" but 2018 is going to be "a reset year," he told investors at a meeting Monday to unveil the first stages of his strategy.
-The presentation followed a strategic review launched after the GE lifer took over the top job on Aug.
+GE is "going to be a smaller business, a simpler business" but 2018 is going to be "a reset year," he told investors at a meeting Monday.
+The presentation followed a strategic review after the GE lifer took over the top job on Aug.
 1.

-The moves stop short of a breakup or more radical restructuring of the 125-year-old company that some analysts had called for, but Mr. Flannery left open the possibility of further portfolio changes.
+The moves stop short of a breakup or more-radical restructuring of the 125-year-old company that some analysts had called for, though Mr. Flannery left open the possibility of further portfolio changes.
 "It is for the market to decide," the new CEO said Monday.
 "Unless I show results, it isn't going to matter."

-Shares of GE slumped after his presentation, dropping 7% in Monday afternoon trading and hitting a new 52-week low of $19.
-The stock has now declined nearly 40% this year, missing out on a broad stock-market rally amid investor disappointment with its performance.
+Shares of GE tumbled after his presentation, dropping 7.2% to end Monday's trading session at $19.02, its lowest close in five years and its worst single-day drop since the financial crisis.
+The stock has declined 40% this year, missing out on a broad stock-market rally.

+Some investors said they hoped for more-aggressive action and a shorter timeline.

 Continue Reading Below